taichi/modernjs/modernjs.en.md

 This is also used to absorb the difference between Linux and Windows.

 ## About the module bundle
 I do not use the task runner, but use the module bundle.
-The module bundle in JavaScript is like a linker to the C compiler.
+The module bundle in JavaScript is a linker to the C compiler.

-Javascript divided into pieces according to roles and responsibility ranges are compiled into [Babel] and converted to work on ES 5.
+Javascript divided into pieces according to roles, and responsibility ranges are compiled into [Babel] and converted to work on ES 5.
 At this point, each file size increases slightly, but there is no change in the number of files.
 You may think that moving simply by joining the resulting files, it is not.

 There are other CSS meta languages ​​that do not work unless compiled.
-We also compile meta languages ​​such as Sass and Less to CSS as well.
+We also compile meta-languages ​​such as Sass and Less to CSS as well.
-In the meta language of CSS, files are often combined into one at compile time.
+In the meta-language of CSS, files are often combined into one at compile time.

 If you use [CSS Modules], you also need to compile CSS and JavaScript with consistency.